OsamaShakeel76/Linear-Regression-model/README.md

 # Car Price Prediction Model

 ## Overview
-This repository presents a **Car Price Prediction Model** developed using **Linear Regression** in Python.
+This repository presents a Car Price Prediction Model developed using Linear Regression in Python.
 The project demonstrates a structured machine learning workflow to estimate vehicle prices based on relevant features, applying industry-standard data analysis and modeling practices.

-The implementation is provided in a **Jupyter Notebook**, making it easy to review, reproduce, and extend.
+The implementation is provided in a Jupyter Notebook, making it easy to review, reproduce, and extend.

 ---